Datadae/PowerBI-Project1/README.md

 ## **Analysis Insights**
 The dashboard shows:

-1. Most of the death took place in the month of "May".
-It's the peak season of summer and most climbers try the summit during this peroid.
+1. Majority of fatalities occurred during the month of "May", which coincides with the peak season for climbing these mountains.
+This suggests that climbers tend to attempt summits during this period, leading to a higher incidence of accidents.
-2. Most common casuse of death was due to "Avalanche".
+2. It was observed that the highest number of fatalities occurred among climbers from Nepal.
+This can be attributed to the fact that Nepal is home to most of the world's tallest peaks, indicating a higher number of Nepali climbers attempting to these summits.
-3. The most fatality were of the people who belonged to Nepal.
-Since, out of 14 peaks most of them are in nepal.
-It justify that more people from Nepal try reaching the summit.
+3. Most common cause of death of the climbers was due to "Avalanches".
+This highlights the significant risk posed by avalanches in mountainous regions and shows the importance of avalanche safety measures for climbers.
-4. 2013 recorded the most death in a year of the climbers.
-A sum of 45 deaths were recorded.
+4. Year 2013 recorded the highest number of deaths among climbers, with a total of 45 fatalities.
-5. Mount Everest the tallest mountain has record of the most fatality, 30.58% climbers have lost their life on it.Being the tallest peak and more number of climbers trying to reach it sumit shows why more death are on this mountian range.
+5. Mount Everest, the tallest mountain in the world, accounted for the highest number of fatalities, with 30.58% of climbers losing their lives on this peak.
+The significant number of fatalities on Mount Everest can be attributed to its extreme height and popularity among climbers, resulting in a higher volume of summit attempts and consequently, a greater risk of accidents.

 ![image](https://github.com/Datadae/PowerBI-Project1/assets/108192338/f2580d3a-0689-4e40-ab59-56b4c103dbef)